Kushal-Kanungo/MyNotes/Design Patterns/Command Design Pattern.md

 - So where should we keep the code ?
 - It is very similar to [[Strategy Design Pattern]]

+#### ADVANTAGE:
+- _Undoing_ becomes very easy
+- If we want use option to rollback a series of commands

 IMP: IN JS we have functions which are _first class citizen_ which we can pass around like commands but to achieve this type of functionality we use **Command Pattern**.

 DESIGN